 the Authority may have the failure to comply rectified, under section 31(4)(b), without giving notice to the licensee under section 31(1) or complying with section 32.

-(2) The Authority must consult with the department principally assisting in the administration of the Health Act 1911 about the exercise of the power in subsection (1) as soon as is practicable (whether before or after the exercise of that power), unless satisfied that the dangerous situation is not or was not a health risk.
+(2) The Authority must consult with the department principally assisting in the administration of the Health (Miscellaneous Provisions) Act 1911 about the exercise of the power in subsection (1) as soon as is practicable (whether before or after the exercise of that power), unless satisfied that the dangerous situation is not or was not a health risk.

+[Section 33 amended by No. 19 of 2016 s.
+101.]

 Division 5 — Ending of licence and cessation of water services

 34. Cancellation of licence for serious default